IceBytes/RustNet/README.md

 ## RustNet
-> Gui app allow for you sniffing network requests, jamming network and more...
+> Gui app allow for you to manage your technology world .

 > Features
 ``` text